Belval/ML-IDS/README.md

 | u2r         | User to root (Privilege escalation) | { buffer_overflow, loadmodule, perl, rootkit } |
 | r2l         | Remote to user                      | { ftp_write, guess_passwd, imap, multihop, phf, spy, warezclient, warezmaster } |

+### Considerations over the KDD Cup 99 dataset

+While one of the few datasets freely available on the subject, the KDD Cup 99 dataset has many shortcomings that can be summarized to:

+- Categories are unbalanced, 70% of the testing set is DoS
+- Detecting DoS is overall pointless as it generates a log of traffic
+- Redundant records

+All those points and many more are described in *[A detailed analysis of the KDD Cup 99 Data Set](http://www.ee.ryerson.ca/~bagheri/papers/cisda.pdf)* by Mahbod Tavallaee, Ebrahim Bagheri, Wei Lu, and Ali A. Ghorbani.
+They proposed a solution which will be partially used namely:

+- Removing redundant records
+- Artificially increase the number of R2L and U2R examples

 ## Model developpement

 While researchers already explored most machine model, they forgot one aspect that is crucial to the project at hand: resources.
 The whole point being to end up with a usable hardware implementation, it is impossible to afford more than a few milliseconds for each packets on a rather weak machine.
 I will refrain from going straight to the LSTM and take the time to benchmark the performance of other well-known algorithms.
-I will explore three models to identify the one that shows the best performance to resources among logistic regression, support-vector machines, deep feedforward neural networks, and LSTM recurrent networks.
+I will explore three models to identify the one that shows the best performance to resources among logistic regression, deep feedforward neural networks, and LSTM recurrent networks.

 To avoid reinventing the basics, I will use the TensorFlow framework that supports both x86-64 and ARM.